risk-first/website/menagerie/Process-Risk.md

 These are all examples of [Risk Mitigation](Glossary#Mitigated-risk) for the _owners_ of the process.
 But often the _consumers_ of the process end up picking up [Process Risks](Process-Risk) as a result:

  - **[Invisibility Risk](Communication-Risk#invisibility-risk):** It's often not possible to see how far along a process is to completion.
 Sometimes, you can do this to an extent.
 For example, when I send a package for delivery, I can see roughly how far it's got on the tracking website.
 But, this is still less-than-complete information, and is a representation of reality.
- - **[Feature Fit Risk](Feature-Risk#feature-fit-risk):** You have to be careful to match the process to the outcome you want.
-Sometimes, it's easy to waste time on the wrong process, for example filling out a
  - **[Dead-End Risk](Complexity-Risk#dead-end-risk):** Even if you have the right process, initiating a process has no guarantee that your efforts won't be wasted and you'll be back where you started from.
 The chances of this happening increase as you get further from the standard use-case for the process, and the sunk cost increases with the length of time the process takes to complete.
  - **[Feature Access Risk](Feature-Risk#feature-access-risk):** Processes generally handle the common stuff, but ignore the edge cases.
 For example, a form on a website might not be designed to be accessible to disabled people, or might only cater to some common subset of use-cases.